Team-Peryton/uas-theia/README.md

 ![](/target1.JPG)
 ![](/target2.JPG)

-## Setup
+## Full Setup

 The relevant packages can be installed using pipenv, https://pipenv.pypa.io/en/latest/.

-Some of the code depends on picamera2, which will only work on the raspberrypi with the HQ camera.
+Some of the code depends on picamera2, which will only work on the raspberry pi with the HQ camera.

 Some of the code depends on dronekit, which cannot be installed using pip and must be installed from their repository, or mine : ) https://github.com/o-gent/dronekit2.
 This can be done using "pip install ." in the library directory.